QR Code Generator

 Enter a URL, text, email, phone number, or WiFi credentials

-Download as PNG or SVG for print or digital use
+Download as PNG or as a true vector SVG for print or digital use

 Common uses